RobertDae/CCD-Flowdesign-Description/Input to Functional Units.md

 |---	|---	|
 |   ![Two inputs](images/implementing_input/twoinputs.png) 	|   `...f(X x) {...}` **and** `...f(Y y) {...}`	|

 But usually the flow design should be more specific and distinguish the inputs with portnames.
-Then the portnames are used as function names - and the function name can become the name of the class containing those functions:
+Then the portnames are used as function names - and the name of the functional unit could become the name of the class containing those functions:

 ![Two named inputs](images/implementing_input/twonamedinputs.png)